Please see the Covid-19 page if you are looking for guidance

 There are two post boxes and a phone box in the parish plus three parish notice boards.To mark the millennium two engraved Millennium Rocks in Grinshill Stone were placed at the entrances to the village.
 Three iron seats were erected in the village to Commemorate HM King George V Jubilee in 1935 and HM Queen Elizabeth’s Coronation in 1953.There is a mixture of road, car park, and restricted byway and footpath signs in the parish.

 A total of 108 households and a population of 243 people are within the village and the population is diverse in both age and employment giving the village a mixed community.
-A number of facilities and clubs are available within the Parish boundary like the village hall, and Acton Reynald Cricket Club.
-There is also a first class village pub, The Inn at Grinshill, which provides a high standard of accommodation, food and beverages, and is attune to the requirements of walkers, and dogs are also welcome.
+A number of facilities and clubs are available within the Parish boundary like the Village Hall, and Acton Reynald Cricket Club.
 Several self catering holiday homes are situated both in the village and in the Parish.

 The village benefits from a number of assets within the Parish boundary which also attracts visitors.
 Major attractions include Grinshill Hill itself, which is 630ft above sea level and is a very popular spot for those looking for a gentle uphill walk on a sunny afternoon with rewarding views if you make it to the top.
 Corbet Wood and the surrounding countryside has many footpaths through the wood and up to the hill, attracting a large array of walkers and family groups.
-Other attractions that draw visitors to the village, include All Saints Church, Corbet Wood picnic area,and the various quarries, both active and retired.
+Other attractions that draw visitors to the village, include All Saints Church, Corbet Wood picnic area, and the various quarries, both active and retired.

 All Saints Church at Grinshill was originally one of the chapels of Shawbury (Acton Reynald, Moreton Corbet, and Great Wytheford were the others), and passed with the mother church to the Canons of Haughmond.
 Bishop Roger de Clinton (1130-1148) mentions that he had himself consecrated the chapels and cemeteries at three of the four chapelries, but not at Grinshill, thus dating the Church there as before 1130.